vdam05/vdam05.github.io/_posts/2025-02-10-JuiceShop.md

 In the Search tab, your search is appended within the DOM.
 So we can manipulate the DOM this way by adding the piece of JS code and then reload the website.

+# Bonus Payload
+It is like DOM XSS but with a different payload, inserting an audio player into it.

+# Zero Star
+For this one, we can go to the "Customer Feedback" tab to start sending a zero-star feedback.
+But first, intercept the packet via Burp.

+Looking at the packet and the request JSON body, we would see a key-value pair as:

+    ...
+    "rating":1
+    ...

+Just by changing the value to 0, we could send a zero-star rating and it works since the server doesn't do any input sanitation.

 # Admin Login
 Main vulnerability: SQL injection